jetbrains-academy/AMazing/lesson1/task5/task.md

-Write a function to knock down the wall between cells self and other
+Write a function to knock down the wall between cells `self` and `other`.